shadaj/ash/README.md

 sbt ashJVM/run
 ```

-This will compile the Scala.js client code as well as boot up a Play! server.
-To use ASH, navigate your browser to http://localhost:9000/fast.
+This will compile the Scala.js client code as well as boot up an Akka-HTTP server.
+To use ASH, navigate your browser to http://localhost:8080/fast.

 ## Built in Services
 + Spotify